Maheshraj04/Maheshraj04/README.md

 ## 🚦 Featured Projects
 - 🚦 **Smart Traffic Light System**
   - Developed an AI-powered traffic management system that dynamically adjusts traffic signals based on real-time pedestrian and vehicle density.

-- 🌐 **Travel Landing Page**
-  - Designed and deployed a responsive and visually appealing travel-themed landing page using HTML, CSS, and JavaScript.

 ---